NexusMCN/MCNboom/README.md

-🚀 MCNboom - SMS/Call Boomer
+🚀 MCNboom - SMS
-A powerful and stylish SMS/Call Boomer tool for Termux users.
+A powerful and stylish SMS tool for Termux users.
 Fast, secure, and built-in auto-update system. 🛠️

 ✨ Features
-⚡ Fast Booming
+⚡ Fast ATTACK
 📥 Installation
 Copy and paste the following command in your Termux: